 The form referred to as the I-601a can be the only way to avoid significant legal problems and certain deportation.
 Oftentimes, situations occur that result in well-meaning individuals remaining in the U.S. past the time for which they had permission.
-In these occasions, under Immigration and Nationality Act Section 212 (a)(9)(B), the relatives of U.S. citizens and lawful permanent residents can use the I-601a form to apply for a provisional unlawful presence waiver.
+On these occasions, under Immigration and Nationality Act Section 212 (a)(9)(B), the relatives of U.S. citizens and lawful permanent residents can use the I-601a form to apply for a provisional unlawful presence waiver.
 Otherwise, they will suffer extreme hardship.

-This allows immediate relatives (the U.S. citizen, or parent, or the U.S. lawful permanent resident spouse), employment-based or family-sponsored immigrants, and Diversity Visa selectees, who are eligible for an immigrant visa to apply to have their unlawful presence in the U.S. waived before their immigration interview.
+This allows immediate relatives (the U.S. citizen, or parent, or the U.S. lawful permanent resident spouse), employment-based or family-sponsored immigrants, and Diversity Visa selectees who are eligible for an immigrant visa to apply to have their unlawful presence in the U.S. waived before their immigration interview.
 Otherwise, they would not be eligible to remain.

 Previously, these individuals had to wait until after they were denied the right to be in the U.S. based on a consulate interview.
 They would then apply for a waiver using the I-601a.
 This often took over a year.
 Now, they are allowed to await the results of the application while remaining in the U.S. with their family.

 However, many people have questions regarding an I-601a status or I-601 timeline.
 Since the regulations regarding immigration are constantly changing, it would behoove you to contact an immigration attorney who is familiar with the latest laws of U.S. Citizenship and Immigration Services (USCIS).

 Contemporary I 601a Process

-The new I 601a process was created to decrease the amount of time that those trying to become lawful permanent residents are separated from family members who are already U.S. citizens or lawful permanent residents.
+The new I 601a process was created to decrease the amount of time for immigration benefits that those trying to become lawful permanent residents are separated from family members who are already U.S. citizens or lawful permanent residents.

 Provisional Unlawful Presence Waiver Counsel